Purr Podcast Guests & Episodes

 >> Listen to episode 106

-Dr. Jolle Kirpensteijn & Dr. Susan Little: Episodes 103 & 104, February and March 2021
+Celebrating 100 Purr Podcasts! with Dr. Jolle Kirpensteijn & Dr. Susan Little, February 2021

 We’re only a few episodes late, but this is our ‘we made it to 100 episodes and we’re still talking’ celebration.
 We had planned to record our 100th in Rio de Janeiro (where it all began), but COVID-19 had other ideas.
 We decided to talk about feline hypertension in these episodes and to help introduce the American Assoc. of Feline Practitioners feline hypertension toolkit.
 We reviewed the progress made in diagnosing and treating hypertension in cats over the last decade, including the ISFM Consensus Guidelines.
 And we chat and laugh, of course!